 Analyze your claim history

-Recognize coverage restrictions
+Recognize the coverage limitations

 Consult a professional